Is It Safe to Travel to Cameroon in 2026?

 • health

 The overall security situation has been worsening recently.
-Contributing factors: armed violence, civil unrest is common, potential for political violence.
+Contributing factors: significant risks of crime, terrorism, unrest, health, kidnapping, and IEDs, high risk of kidnapping by non-state armed groups in the Southwest and Northwest Regions, common civil unrest with potential for political violence.

 Traveler Impact